Since when has 3 percent success been good?

-If you were scoring 3% in school, you’d be considered a flunky.
-If you were only successful on 3% of your work projects, you’d get fired.
+If you were scoring 3 percent in school, you’d be considered a flunky.
+If you were only successful on 3 percent of your work projects, you’d get fired.

-And yet, we settle for 3% day in and day out with our marketing efforts.
-A 3% conversion rate on a landing page is considered slightly above average.
-In fact, research from Wordstream, an online advertising software company, shows that the average landing page converts at just 2.35%!
+And yet, we settle for 3 percent day in and day out with our marketing efforts.
+Across various industries, 2.35 percent is considered a good, average rate.
+In fact, according to research from WordStream, an online advertising software company, anywhere from 3 percent to 10 percent is a healthy conversion rate.

 Why consider options other than the standard landing page?

 Despite these disappointing success rates, marketers continue to do the same thing: drive people to a landing page and request the consumer’s contact information in exchange for something (a guide, white paper, case study, webinar, etc).

 Don’t get me wrong.
 I’ve also been using “gated content” as a lead generation tool, and sadly, often only see a 3 percent or 4 percent conversion rate.
 However, this tactic is becoming less effective with time, as a few things are happening: